|Trading Hours (GMT):01:00-21:59|

 Bond traders also watch the USDX, as yield rates generally decline when the dollar’s value appreciates, especially during periods of recession.

 But it is in the currency markets where the USDX is actively watched.
-Virtually all major trading pairs have the USD as a component, and these include the EURUSD, USDJPY, GBPUSD, USDCAD, AUDUSD and the NZDUSD.
+Virtually all major trading pairs have the USD as a component, and these include the EURUSD, USDJPY, GBPUSD, USDCAD, AUDUSD and NZDUSD.

 Determining the direction of the USD is essential in determining the direction of the entire market.
-For instance, a EURUSD trader will buy the pair if the USDX is falling (implying decreasing dollar value) and sell it when the index is rising.
+For instance, a EURUSD trader will buy the pair if the USDX is falling (implying a decreasing dollar value) and sell it when the index is rising.

 Commodity, forex and stock market traders all watch the US Dollar Index when making their predictions.

 - MT4/MT5 Symbol: DOLLAR_INDX